 Electric blue cichlids are very attractive fish due to their eye-catching color.
 The electric blue cichlid males are usually kept with multiple mating partners in order to avoid mating stress.
 The most ideal way to keep them is to keep at least 3 females with one male.

 Convict cichlids are aggressive in nature and should be kept in a single species tank.
 It is ideal to keep one pair in 30 gallons of water.
 However, you might need a much larger tank if you are planning to keep more than one pair.

 5. Cockatoo Cichlid (ApistogrammaCacatuoides)

-Cockatoo is another attractive and colourful cichlid fish.
-The male cockatoo cichlid develops a beautiful yellow-orange colouration during the breeding season.
+Cockatoo is another attractive and colorful cichlid fish.
+The male cockatoo cichlid develops a beautiful yellow-orange coloration during the breeding season.
 These are best kept in slightly acidic and soft water.

 6. Peacock Cichlid (AulonocaraJacobfreibergi)

-Peacock cichlids are one of the most colourful cichlids out there.
+Peacock cichlids are one of the most colorful cichlids out there.
 These come from Lake Malawi.
-Peacock cichlids are usually found in shades of blues, greens, reds and yellows.
+Peacock cichlids are usually found in shades of blues, greens, reds, and yellows.
 These male peacock cichlids are known to be aggressive and territorial.